-In this example, Lili backed up an OS X device.
+In this example, Lili backed up a Mac device.
 Then, she used the replace device wizard to replace that device with a Windows device.

 On the current device, the previous device's file selection doesn't have a relative equivalent on Windows.
 Instead, the previous device's main drive is shown as Root at the same level as the main drive on the current device (C:).
-If Lili had replaced a Windows device with an OS X device, the Window device's drive would display as C: on the new device.
+If Lili had replaced a Windows device with a Mac device, the Window device's drive would display as C: on the new device.
 Like the example above, because the file path does not exist on the current device, it is shown as missing.

 In both examples, you cannot browse the contents of your previous device's file selection.
 You can only view and manage the top-level folders included in your file selection from a previous device.

 Manually update your file selection

 Although the replace device wizard automatically updates your file selection, you should manually update your file selection to include your Videos or Movies folder if all of the following are true:

 - You're moving between Mac and Windows or Linux

 - You are not backing up your entire User or Home folder

 - The Movies or Videos folder was included in your previous backup selection